rizo/onix/README.md

 ## Specifying an OCaml compiler package

 The following compiler packages are supported:
 - `ocaml-system` - Use the compiler provided by nixpkgs.
-This is the default compiler used by onix.
-Using this option avoids building the compiler from scratch.
+This might avoid building the compiler from source since it's normally included in the official Nix build cache.
 - `ocaml-variants` - Build a custom opam compiler.
 Can be used to build [variations of the compiler](https://discuss.ocaml.org/t/experimental-new-layout-for-the-ocaml-variants-packages-in-opam-repository/6779).
 - `ocaml-base-compiler` - Build an opam compiler with vanilla options.
 This is the compiler normally used by opam.